agilebits/onepassword-utilities/convert_to_1p4/README.md

 ---

+### ● IronKey Identity Manager

+Insert and unlock your IronKey device.
+From the IronKey Control Panel, launch Identity Manager.
+From the `Identity Manager` menu, select the `Backup > Export as Text or XML` item.
+Click `OK` when export warning dialog appears (e.g. *The information in exported file will not be encrypted.
+Would you like to export your database to a file?*).
+Navigate to your **Desktop** folder, and save the file with the name **pm_export.xml** to your Desktop.
+Ensure that **Xml files** is set as the *Save as type:* and click `Save`.
+You should receive a final cautionary dialog indicating that the database has been successfully exported and that its contents are unencrypted.
+Click `OK` to continue.
+You may now close Identity Manager.

+---

 ### ● KeePass 2
 Launch KeePass 2, and export its database to an XML export file using the ```File > Export ...``` menu item, and select the KeePass XML (2.x) format.
 In the `File: Export to:` section at the bottom of the dialog, click the floppy disk icon to select the location.
 Select your **Desktop** folder, and in the *File name* area, enter the name **pm_export.txt**.
 Click `Save`, and you should now have your data exported as an XML file by the name above on your Desktop.
 You may now quit KeePass 2.

 ---